A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Conclusion

-The MFB-CIM of the first type is an open-loop MFB-CIM with predefined feedback control parameters and the second is a closed-loop MFB-CIM with self-diagnosis and dynamically modulated feedback control parameters.
+The MFB-CIM of the first type is an open-loop \mbox{MFB-CIM} with predefined feedback control parameters and the second is a closed-loop MFB-CIM with self-diagnosis and dynamically modulated feedback control parameters.
 The open-loop MFB-CIM utilizes the anti-squeezed $\hat{X}$ amplitude near threshold under a positive pump amplitude for finding a ground state but at larger problem sizes the machine is often trapped in local minima.
 The closed-loop MFB-CIM employs the squeezed $\hat{X}$ amplitude under a negative pump amplitude, in which a finite internal energy is sustained through an external feedback injection signal rather than through parametric amplification.
 This second machine self-diagnoses its current state by performing Ising energy measurement and comparison with the previously attained minimum energy.
 The machine continues to explore local minima without getting trapped even in a ground state.
-We observed that for both the 21-weight {\sc MaxCut} problems and the SK Ising model, the closed-loop MFB-CIM outperforms the open-loop MFB-CIM.
+We observed that for both the \mbox{21-weight} {\sc MaxCut} problems and the SK Ising model, the closed-loop MFB-CIM outperforms the open-loop MFB-CIM.
 One remarkable result is that a low-finesse cavity machine realizes a shorter TTS than a high-finesse one.
 This fact clearly demonstrates that the dissipative coupling of the machine to external reservoirs is a crucial computational resource for MFB-CIMs.
 The wall-clock TTS of the closed-loop MFB-CIM closely follows $\mathrm{TTS} \approx 4.32 \times {(1.34)}^{\sqrt{n}}$ microseconds for the SK model instances of size $n$ ranging from $100$ to $800$, assuming a cavity round-trip time of 10 nanoseconds and a $1/e$ signal amplitude decay time of 100 nanoseconds ($\gamma_{\text{s}} \Delta T_{\text{c}} = 0.1$).
-The performance of the MFB-CIM shown in ~\cref{fig:TTS_comparison} is already competitive against various heuristic solvers implemented on advanced digital platforms such as CPUs, GPUs, and FPGAs, in which massive parallel computation is performed over many, many billions of transistors~\cite{aramon2019physics,Yoshimura2017implementation,takemoto20192, leleu2021scaling,Goto2021high,Tatsumura2021scaling}.
-Note that the results shown in~\cref{fig:TTS_comparison} assume one and only one OPO implemented in the MFB-CIM as an active element.
-If a future MFB-CIM were to implement multiple OPOs, parallel computation would become possible and its performance could be greatly improved.
+The performance of the MFB-CIM shown in ~\cref{fig:TTS_comparison} is already competitive against various heuristic solvers implemented on advanced digital platforms such as CPUs, GPUs, and \mbox{FPGAs,} in which massive parallel computation is performed over many billions of \mbox{transistors~\cite{aramon2019physics,Yoshimura2017implementation,takemoto20192, leleu2021scaling,Goto2021high,Tatsumura2021scaling}.} Note that the results shown in~\cref{fig:TTS_comparison} are based on the assumption of a \mbox{MFB-CIM} architecture that employs only a single OPO as an active element (i.e., it involves only a single optical resonator, along with a nonlinear optical crystal, pumped by a laser) for processing information encoded in time-multiplexed oscillations of the resonator.
+It is anticipated that advanced on-chip coherent network computing technologies (see, e.g.,~\cite{McKenna2022}) will allow the design of highly parallelized \mbox{MFB-CIM} architectures involving multiple OPO components operated in parallel, with the potential for massively parallel computation that would further enhance performance.